sphinx-gallery/sphinx-gallery/doc/configuration.rst

 keep in mind to specify the full relative path from your `conf.py` to the example script.

-.. note:: If an example is expected to fail, sphinx-gallery will error if
+.. note:: If an example is expected to fail, Sphinx-Gallery will error if
           the example runs without error.